How to get your kids active to lose weight and be fit

 Some kids might not be into playing on a team, but they might love rock climbing or hiking.
 Maybe they don’t want to have to go to a practice every night, but they may want to have a dance party in the basement daily.

 Keep trying new things and be patient until they find some things that they really love.
 That will help them find the start of a lifetime love of physical activity.
-One great idea for backyard warriors is the Backyard Ninja Line Hanging Obstacle Course for Kids.
+One great idea for backyard warriors is the Backyard Ninja Line Hanging Obstacle Course for Kids (available on amazon).
 It includes a 40-foot slackline kit with monkey bars, gym rings and tree protectors that is perfect American Ninja Warrior training for kids.
 You can customize your own slackline course to make it as hard or easy as you want by placing the monkey bars and gymnastics rings in any order and any distance apart.
 It holds up to 250 pounds.

 JOIN IN THE FUN